 Mona: Seven men were sentenced to be hanged, but at the execution, something went wrong.
-Two of the ropes broke, and those two men were able to escape to the safety of a church and claim sanctuary.
+Two of the ropes broke, and two of those men were able to escape to the safety of a church and claim sanctuary.

 Ted: What does it mean to claim sanctuary?